Frequently Asked Questions

 13. Why should I hire an attorney for a divorce case?

 A: Having a divorce lawyer representing you in all hearings and litigation is important.
 You want to ensure that you are not being taken advantage of and that all matters are handled fairly.

 14. Do I have to take a parenting class or seminar to get divorced?

 A: As you may have heard from friends or relatives, the State of Tennessee now has a law requiring divorcing parents to attend a mandatory parenting seminar prior to being divorced.
 The seminar may be taken in person at an approved provider, or in some instances, it may be taken online.
 The organization hosting the parenting seminar will charge a fee for the seminar, which is usually between $35.00 and $50.00.
 That fee must be paid by you and your spouse to that organization.
 Most parenting seminar providers do not require divorcing parents to attend the same class session; therefore, you and your spouse may go on different days and times if you wish.
 Once you and your spouse have taken the required parenting seminar, you will each receive a certificate of completion.
 That certificate must be filed with the court where your divorce is being filed.

 If you would like to set up a free consultation, please give us a call today.
-Proudly serving Clarksville, Jackson, and throughout Tennessee.
+Proudly serving families in Clarksville, Jackson, and throughout Tennessee.

 At our firm, we understand that you are going through a difficult time.
 We will guide you through this process with compassion and experience.

 We understand that every case is unique.
 Our firm provides personalized attention and unique strategies for each case in order to achieve the most favorable results.